pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 ## In-memory shared state

 This strategy allows you to share state amongst many features without any persistence.
-The data is only held in memory, and will be cleared out next time the application is run.
+The data is only held in memory, and will be cleared out the next time the application is run.

 To share data in this style, use the ``Shared`` property wrapper with no arguments.
-For example, suppose you have a feature that holds a count and you want to be able to hand a shared reference of that count to other features.
-You can do so by holding onto an `@Shared` property in the feature's state:
+For example, suppose you have a feature that holds a count and you want to be able to hand a shared reference to that count to other features.
+You can do so by holding onto a `@Shared` property in the feature's
+state:

 ```swift
 @Reducer